Table of content

 Real-time image analysis has emerged as a groundbreaking particle analysis technique, revolutionizing various industries and research fields.
 With the rapid advancement of computer vision, machine learning algorithms, and high-performance hardware, real-time image analysis has become a powerful tool for efficiently and accurately identifying, measuring, and characterizing particles in diverse applications.

-These are only a few instances of the cutting-edge approaches utilised in particle size analysis.
+These are only a few instances of the cutting-edge approaches utilized in particle size analysis.
 As technology develops, we may anticipate new developments and the creation of increasingly complex techniques for accurate and effective particle size characterization.

 The Way Forward